 Fortunately, there is a way to solve the problem.
 There is a procedure known as a frenectomy, which is just a fancy word for reducing the size of your frenum.
 This limits the tension that keeps your teeth apart, and opens the door for braces to be placed to bring them back together in the right position.
 It is a very simple procedure performed by your orthodontist or dentist in the office.
 Your dentist just numbs your gums, removes a tiny bit of the frenum, and you are on your way.
 Now that lasers are often used for this surgery, it makes the whole thing even easier.
 There will be a few days of soreness afterwards while your tissue heals, but it is a small price to pay for bringing your front teeth together.
 After all, they make such a good pair; it’s a shame for them to be so far apart!

 Sometimes, however, front teeth are kept apart because of a jaw discrepancy where the lower jaw is bigger than the upper jaw causing the front teeth to spread apart.
 This is a problem of a completely different nature.
 If you or someone in your family has a space between their two front teeth that want to eliminate, Alizadeh and Schreiner Orthodontics will be able to evaluate the problem and determine the best course of treatment to close the space.
 It may be much easier than you think.

-Feel free to contact our office for a free new patient consultation and find out how we can create a beautiful new smile without an unsightly space between your teeth.
+At Alizadeh & Schreiner Orthodontics, we want to make orthodontic treatments as seamless as possible.
+Find out how we can create a beautiful new smile without an unsightly space between your teeth.